adrielklein/test-site/_posts/2016-06-10-the-midwest.markdown

 As I entered the Land of Lincoln, my fatigue was starting to take over.
 I remember every morning I woke up my body would ache and I would wish to just go back to bed.
 My main goal was to make it to St. Louis, where I would spend a rest day before my next leg.
 I had found a Warm Showers host in St. Louis, so I just needed to get there.

 Luckily there were some interesting experiences along the way to distract me from my soreness.
-One town in Illinois held a bunch of world records for "Largest ____ in the world".
+One town in Illinois held a bunch of world records for largest things in the world.

 ![Largest Pencil](https://scontent.fsnc1-1.fna.fbcdn.net/t31.0-8/15167487_10207870717226066_6982013053179396876_o.jpg)